 The complete application package (this solicitation, including links to required forms) is available on Grants.gov and on the OVW website.
-Applicants wishing to request a paper copy of these materials should contact 202-307-6026 or OVW.LAV@usdoj.gov.
+Applicants wishing to request a paper copy of these materials should contact 202-307-6026 and ovw.underserved@usdoj.gov.